FuzzyBunnys/FusorResearchReading/index.md

 ### Math
 **Books**
 - [A Programmer's Introduction to Mathematics](https://amzn.to/3tMix4L) - Jeremy Kun -
 - [Linear and Geometric Algebra](https://amzn.to/33JlI2B) - Dr. Alan Macdonald - I struggled in my first introduction to Linear Algebra and just scraped through.
-This book
+I read most of this book over the course of a summer.
+I took my time and would work through the exercises as described, and for the first time, things like a basis and span and all these technical definitions really started to click!
+I keep meaning to finish the book and work through the second volume on vector and geometric calculus.

 **Papers**
 - [Ten Lessons I Wish I Had Learned Before Teaching Differential Equations]() - Gian Carlo Rota -